heilcheng/DeepMind/README.md

 ## About

-Work done during Google Summer of Code 2025 with Google DeepMind on the Gemma project.
-Built tools for evaluating large language models.
-Focused on systematic benchmarking and domain-specific assessment.
+My journey during Google Summer of Code 2025 with Google DeepMind on the Gemma project.
+I built tools for evaluating large language models, focusing on systematic benchmarking and domain-specific assessment.

 This repository is hosted at [haileycheng.com/DeepMind/](https://haileycheng.com/DeepMind/)